930913/framework32/README.md

   - WiFi strength indicator
   - Battery level indicator
 - Sleep if not being used (but can be overridden by the open app)
-- Config file (with the plan to make it dynamically updateable)
+- Config file (with the plan to make it dynamically updatable)
 - Easy button handlers provided